The future of augmented reality technology will be in the cloud

 On the other hand, virtual reality creates in its entirety a fictional space in which the user immerses himself completely.
 This virtual experience excludes the interaction with the tangible space.

 The AR Cloud and the next computational revolution

 If you have not heard yet the term AR Cloud (Augmented Reality Cloud) you will have to get used to it in the coming years.
-According to technological gurus, the AR Cloud will be the platform that will change the paradigm of augmented reality.
+According to technological gurus like Ray Kurzweil, the AR Cloud will be the platform that will change the paradigm of augmented reality.

 All AR experiences need to be persistent in time, space and on the devices.
-This means that when an AR experience is created in a physical environment, this experience must remain in time and space, that is, that you and other users can perceive the same AR experience at any time.
+This means that when an AR experience is created in a physical environment, this experience must remain in time and space.
+Users should be able to perceive the same AR experience at any time.

 The importance of the AR Cloud is that it will be able to store and organize the information of the physical world to transmit it in real time and in a visual way through any device.
-In short, the AR cloud will be a 3D copy of the world.
+The AR cloud will be a 3D copy of the world.